Skip to main content

 Aligning daily routines with the body’s natural circadian rhythm represents a cornerstone of sleep optimization.
 Consistent sleep and wake times, even on weekends, reinforce this internal clock, promoting more robust sleep cycles.
 Early morning light exposure, ideally within 30-60 minutes of waking, cues the body to suppress melatonin production and initiate cortisol release, setting a healthy diurnal rhythm.

-Conversely, minimizing blue in the hours leading up to bedtime prevents suppression of melatonin, allowing the natural sleep cascade to unfold.
+Conversely, minimizing blue light exposure in the hours leading up to bedtime prevents suppression of melatonin, allowing the natural sleep cascade to unfold.
 This involves filtering screens, using amber-tinted glasses, or disengaging from digital devices entirely.

 • Consistent Sleep Schedule ∞ Adhere to fixed bedtimes and wake times daily, including weekends.